Troubleshooting Turn Signal not Working on Trailer

-I can give you some troubleshooting steps to take to try and find out what is wrong with your turn signal.
-In order to determine the specific problem you will need to purchase a circuit tester if you do not have one - the very handy Cordless Circuit Tester # PTW2979 would be my strong recommendation due to how easy it is to use - and test the connector on your vehicle after disconnecting it from your trailer.
-Check the wiring going into your harness from your tail lights to see if the turn signal wire is carrying a signal, if not then the issue is with the vehicle wiring.
+The first thing to do is take a look at your owner's manual to locate where any trailer fuses or relays and ensure they are in working order.
+If they are, in order to determine the specific problem you will need to purchase a circuit tester if you do not have one - the very handy Cordless Circuit Tester # PTW2979 would be my strong recommendation due to how easy it is to use - and test the connector on your vehicle after disconnecting it from your trailer.
+Check the wiring going into your harness from your tail lights to see if those wires are carrying the correct signals, if not then the issue is with the vehicle wiring.

-If the signal going to your harness is okay, you'll need to test the signal coming out of the harness, and if it is correct then your issue is likely going to be with the trailer side wiring.
+If the signals going to your harness are okay, you'll need to test the signals coming out of the harness, and if they are correct then your issue is likely going to be with the trailer side wiring.
 You will also want to check both your vehicle and trailer connectors for corrosion, which can be green or white in color.
-A build-up of corrosion can interfere with the signals getting through the connectors so if it is present you are going to need to either replace the plug or clean the corrosion.
-You'll also need to make sure your grounds are attached to bare metal surfaces and free of any paint, dirt or corrosion.
+A build-up of corrosion can interfere with the signals getting through the connectors so if it is present you will need to either replace the plug or clean the corrosion.

 - Q&A: Trailer Brakes Lock Up When Connected to Truck